Project Assignment

 The next way was by using elements as a “guide” when I created new ones or updated old ones to ensure the style was the same.
 When developing the Poppy Bar assets, I kept the Rose Bar assets nearby to make sure they dimensionally and aesthetically made sense together.

-FDA requirements for chocolate packaging was met on all panels: Primary Panel (Front: Declaration of product (i.e. chocolate), Net Wt.); Secondary Panel (Back: Nutrition Label in Helvetica with proper typefaces and pt sizes, Ingredients, Allergen Information, Address, Contact Information); the expiration date.
+FDA requirements for food packaging was met on all panels for the content and wording, typography, and accessibility.
 I used the Ghirardelli Intense Dark Chocolate Bar, 72% cacao, 3.5 oz bar as a reference for nutrition information.

-The material I designed for is a .0197in thick paperboard with a lamination coating to make it both waterproof and durable as the stencils need to be reusable and long lasting.
-The cutting method I imagined is lasercutting for high precision of stencil cuts.
-The chocolate bar would be wrapped in foil.
+The material is a .0197 in paperboard with laminated coating to make it both waterproof and durable as the stencils need to be reusable and long lasting.